sigsep/open-unmix-pytorch/README.md

 __Related Projects:__ open-unmix-pytorch | [open-unmix-nnabla](https://github.com/sigsep/open-unmix-nnabla) | [musdb](https://github.com/sigsep/sigsep-mus-db) | [museval](https://github.com/sigsep/sigsep-mus-eval) | [norbert](https://github.com/sigsep/norbert)

-## The Model
+## The Model for one source

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTPoQiPwmdfET4pZhue1RvG7oEUJz7eUeQvCu6vzYeKRwHl6by4RRTnphImSKM0k5KXw9rZ1iIFnpGW/pub?w=959&h=308)

+To perform separation into multiple sources, _Open-unmix_ comprises multiple models that are trained for each particular target.
+While this makes the training less comfortable, it allows great flexibility to customize the training data for each target source.

-_Open-Unmix_ is based on a three-layer bidirectional deep LSTM.
-The model learns to predict the magnitude spectrogram of a target, like _vocals_, from the magnitude spectrogram of a mixture input.
+Each _Open-Unmix_ source model is based on a three-layer bidirectional deep LSTM.
+The model learns to predict the magnitude spectrogram of a target source, like _vocals_, from the magnitude spectrogram of a mixture input.
 Internally, the prediction is obtained by applying a mask on the input.
-The model is optimized in the magnitude domain using mean squared error and the actual separation is done in a post-processing step involving a multichannel wiener filter implemented using [norbert](https://github.com/sigsep/norbert).
-To perform separation into multiple sources, multiple models are trained for each particular target.
-While this makes the training less comfortable, it allows great flexibility to customize the training data for each target source.
+The model is optimized in the magnitude domain using mean squared error.

 ### Input Stage